Description

 - Use the DFS technique to traverse each element in the

-with the current coordinates as input parameters. - In the
+grid.
+If the current element is'1', incrementnum_islandsby 1, and then calldfs_helperwith the current coordinates as input parameters. - In the

-function:- Base Case: If the current coordinates are out of the
+dfs_helperfunction:- Base Case: If the current coordinates are out of the

-, terminate the current call. - If not, mark the current element as
+grid‘s range or the current element is not'1', terminate the current call. - If not, mark the current element as

-to indicate that it has been visited. - Recursively call
+'#'to indicate that it has been visited. - Recursively call

-with the four coordinates adjacent to the current position as parameters.
+dfs_helperwith the four coordinates adjacent to the current position as parameters.

 - Base Case: If the current coordinates are out of the